-Please know that we are required by law to inform the Chief of Police and Title IX Coordinator of any instances of relationship violence, sexual assault, and stalking that we have been informed about.
-All members of the campus community must fulfill the requirements of the Clery Act.
+Please know that we are required by law to inform the Chief of Police and Title IX Coordinator of any instances of dating violence, domestic violence, sexual assault, and stalking that we have been informed about.
+All members of the campus community must fulfill the requirements of Title IX.
 The only exception to this is professional counselors; they do not have to share information learned in a therapeutic session.
-The Clery Act, though, is only a requirement for University employees.
-You may also seek support from the Clinton County Women's Center or PASSAGES, Inc; they do not have to make confidential reports to the Chief of Police and Title IX Coordinator.
+Title IX, though, is only a requirement for University employees.
+You may also seek support from the Clinton County Women's Center, PASSAGES, A Way Out, or the YWCA Greater Harrisburg (depending on your county); they do not have to make confidential reports to the Chief of Police and Title IX Coordinator.

-Should I know anything else about Clery or the Violence Against Women Act?
+Should I know anything else about Clery, the Violence Against Women Act, or Title IX?

 Both the Clery Act and the Violence Against Women Act were designed to bring awareness to and reduce violence.
 Although the Violence Against Women Act only names women, it also provides protections against violence for all people.
 The Clery Act ensures that universities are not able to sweep violence on campus "under the rug."
 Both Acts are also closely related to Title IX, which prohibits gender discrimination in education.
 It has guided university actions in everything from athletics to sexual harassment.